vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Sometimes you have to show the information about a selected shipping method in a different place than the `VsfShippingProvider` component.

 For such cases, you can use `useShippingProvider` composable.
 It has been made for loading and saving a current shipping method.
-After loading the data via `load` method, it stores the information in some property of a `state` object, so you can access it from many places.
+After loading the data via the `load` method, it stores the information in some property of a `state` object, so you can access it from many places.

 ```ts
 import { useShippingProvider } from '{INTEGRATION}';